Proactive commitment to community contribution as a responsible corporate citizen

 As a responsible corporate citizen, the OMRON Group will actively promote community involvement and other social contribution activities.
 When engaging in community activities, the OMRON Group selects themes of activities that suit the culture, social climate or issues of respective countries or regions and are aligned with the OMRON Group's values, resources (financial and human resources, products, facilities, etc.), and expertise (technology, know-how, etc.).
 Based on this, the Group aims to take the best action available, such as collaboration with communities and related organizations (NGO, NPO and other concerned organizations).

-At OMRON, Global Human Resources and Administration HQ is tasked with managing social contributions and community involvement activities of the entire OMRON Group.
-Based on this system, all OMRON Group employees are encouraged to develop awareness as corporate citizens and address social issues on their own initiative.
+The OMRON Group is engaging with social contributions and community involvement activities through the leadership of Global Human Resources and Administration HQ.
+All OMRON Group employees are encouraged to develop awareness as corporate citizens and address social issues on their own initiative.

-OMRON also provides its Group employees with the opportunity to engage in community contribution activities on their own initiatives, by allowing them to take part in activities planned by each site during regular working hours.
+The Group provides its employees with the opportunity to engage in community contribution activities on their own initiatives, by allowing them to take part in activities planned by each site during regular working hours.
+As more employees are working at home in recent years, the Group now flexibly offers programs that can be joined online as well.

 Community activities and donations organized in Japan, the Americas, Europe/Middle East/Africa, Greater China, and Asia Pacific are compiled by Global Human Resources and Administration HQ, which then posts them on intranets.
 By sharing information regarding a wide range of social contribution activities conducted across the global OMRON Group, employees are encouraged to engage in social contributions on their own initiative and using their private time.